jpcre2/jpcre2/doxy/doxydoc.md

 ##Replace or Substitute {#replace}

 The `jp::Regex::replace(const String& s, const String& r)` member function can take up-to three arguments (subject, replacement string, modifier) and returns the resultant replaced string.

-If you want to pass more options or prefer method chaining, you will have to use the `jp::RegexReplace::replace()` function instead.
-Point be noted that, all constructors of the `RegexReplace` class are private and thus you can't create any object of this class or call the mentioned function directly.
-In this case you need to call `jp::Regex::initReplace()` (or `jp::Regex::getReplaceObject()`) function which will give you a reference to the replace object that you can use to chain method calls to pass various options to be used by `jp::RegexReplace::replace()` before calling it.
+What it actually does is create a `RegexReplace` object and forward all options to it and finally call `jp::RegexReplace::replace()` function to perform the replacement.

 ### Simple replacement {#simple-replace}